The 1990s – an increasingly blue decade for Bayern Munich and adidas

-As we touched on in the recent piece on Cork City, we like the fact that Bayern Munich like to mix things up with their home kits.
+As we touched on in a previous article on Cork City, we quite liked the fact that Bayern Munich used to mix things up with their home kits.
+With red, trimmed in white, the favoured look, a bit of variation was no harm and each kit still managed to retain the Bayern ‘look’.

 Of course, in Munich, blue had always meant 1860 rather than Bayern.
 For the stadtderby between the clubs during this kit’s lifespan, Bayern did turn out in red for their ‘home’ games at the Olympiastadion – a stock adidas design used by France and Rangers.